-- 3. DB2 CONNECT TO book Creates a connection to the database book that was just created. - 4.
-DB2 CREATE TABLE xmlcol (xmldoc DB2XML.XMLVARCHAR) Create a new table called xmlcol with one column called xmldoc. - DB2 INSERT INTO db2xml.DTD\REF VALUES ('D:\xmltemp\Book.dtd', db2xml.XMLClobFromFile('D:\xmltemp\Book.dtd'), 0, 'userX', 'userY', 'userZ') This command inserts the DTD file into the database, in the system table DTD\REF.
-This DTD file will be later used for controlling all the incoming XML files. - Dxxadm enable\column book xmlcol xmldoc d:\xmltemp\bookcolumn.dad This command tells DB2 which column of what table will be used for inserting the XML files.
-It also specifies (in the DAD file) the DTD to be used for checking the incoming XML files. - DB2 INSERT INTO xmlcol (xmldoc) VALUES (DB2XML.XMLVarcharFromFile('d:\xmltemp\book01.xml')) This is the first of 15 commands that insert the XML files into the database. - 8.
-DB2 DISCONNECT book Finally the scripts disconnects from the database.
+This command inserts the DTD file into the database, in the system table DTD_REF.
+This DTD file will be later used for controlling all the incoming XML files.

+- 6. Dxxadm enable_column book xmlcol xmldoc d:\xmltemp\bookcolumn.dad This command tells DB2 which column of what table will be used for inserting the XML files.
+It also specifies (in the DAD file) the DTD to be used for checking the incoming XML files. - 7.
+DB2 INSERT INTO xmlcol (xmldoc) VALUES (DB2XML.XMLVarcharFromFile('d:\xmltemp\book01.xml')) This is the first of 15 commands that insert the XML files into the database.

+8. DB2 DISCONNECT book

+Finally the scripts disconnects from the database.

 In order to run the script you will need to first make sure that DB2 has been started and then copy all the files from the directory books into d:\xmltemp (if this directory doesn't exist you have to create it).
 To actually run the script you will need a DB2 Command Window.
-Go to d:\xmltemp (use the commands cd d:\xmltemp and d:).
+Go to d:\xmltemp (use the command cd /d d:\xmltemp).
 Run the script by using the command bookxmldb.